Universal compactified Jacobians: cohomological invariance and boundary combinatorics: Introduction

 Let $g$ and $n$ be non-negative integers satisfying $2g-2+n>0$.
 For every $d \in \mathbb{Z}$, there is a universal Jacobian

 over the moduli space $\mathcal{M}_{g,n}$ of nonsingular $n$-pointed genus $g$ curves.

 When $n>0$, the universal Jacobians $\mathcal J_{g,n}^d$ are all isomorphic over $\mathcal M_{g,n}$ as $d$ varies.
-Indeed, such isomorphisms are for example given by The situation when $n=0$ is in sharp contrast to this: by \cite[Lemma 8.1]{Cap94}, the universal Jacobians $\mathcal{J}_{g}^d$ and $\mathcal{J}_{g}^{d'}$ are isomorphic over $\mathcal{M}_g$ if and only if with isomorphisms given by for some $k$, respectively.
-When $n>1$, the isomorphism \eqref{twist map} is $S_{n-1}$-equivariant, but not $S_n$-equivariant.
-Since only twisting by all the points simultaneously respects the $S_n$-symmetry, the parallel claim{\footnote{The proof, due to Jeremy Feusi, is presented in \cref{Sect:Misc}.}} is that the universal Jacobians $\mathcal{J}_{g,n}^d$ and $\mathcal{J}_{g,n}^{d'}$ are $S_n$-equivariantly isomorphic over $\mathcal{M}_{g,n}$ if and only if
+Indeed, such isomorphisms are for example given by The situation when $n=0$ is in sharp contrast: by \cite[Lemma 8.1]{Cap94}, the universal Jacobians $\mathcal{J}_{g}^d$ and $\mathcal{J}_{g}^{d'}$ are isomorphic over $\mathcal{M}_g$ if and only if with isomorphisms given by for some $k$, respectively.
+When $g \geq 1$ and $n>1$, the isomorphism \eqref{twist map} is $S_{n-1}$-equivariant, but not $S_n$-equivariant.
+Since only twisting by all the points simultaneously respects the $S_n$-symmetry, the parallel claim{\footnote{The proof, due to Jeremy Feusi, is presented in \cref{Sect:Misc}.
+The main step of the argument can already be found in \cite[Corollary 6.1]{KP19}.}} is that the universal Jacobians $\mathcal{J}_{g,n}^d$ and $\mathcal{J}_{g,n}^{d'}$ are $S_n$-equivariantly isomorphic over $\mathcal{M}_{g,n}$ if and only if

 The above differences are completely invisible on the level of cohomology.
 Indeed, one has the following: \begin{proposition} For all $2g-2+n>0$ and all $d,d' \in \Z$, there exist isomorphisms